algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Technical-Specifications.md

 This document is primarily intended for:

-* Software developer � to understand the user and technical requirements, and to guide decision-making and planning.
+* Software developer - to understand the user and technical requirements, and to guide decision-making and planning.
 Help them understand risks and challenges, customer requirements, and additional technical requirements and choices made.
 Secondary audiences
-* Program manager � to validate against the functional specification, and the client expectations.
+* Program manager - to validate against the functional specification, and the client expectations.
-* QA � to aid in preparing the test-plan and to use for validating issues.
+* QA - to aid in preparing the test-plan and to use for validating issues.
-* Project manager � to help identify risks and dependencies
+* Project manager - to help identify risks and dependencies

 # Deliverable

-A console application that determines the �best� blending process to achieve a desired proportion of wines using a fixed number of tanks, and in the fewest steps.
+A console application that determines the "best" blending process to achieve a desired proportion of wines using a fixed number of tanks, and in the fewest steps.

 # Details